arohavsm/crud/README.md

 ## Accessing API's

-1. http://localhost:8090/auth/signup - Use this url to register as user values that has to be posted to this route/end point/url/path <br/>
+1. http://localhost:8090/auth/signup - Use this url to register an user <br/>
+  send following kind of data to create user <br/>

   { "firstname": "Manasa", <br/>
     "lastname: "R", <br/>